What Is AI Generated Art?

 Both DeepDream and methods of Neural Style Transfer were amazing developments in artificial intelligence.
 However, their output was not truly AI generated art as the user is required to choose images that already exist.
 This is why these algorithms were criticized for essentially being just like a fancy Instagram filter.
 In fact, this is very similar to how Instagram filters work.

 The two networks are then trained together, with the Critic trying to get better at detecting "fake" images, and the generator trying to get better in fooling the Critic.
-And so the Generator essentially learns how to make its own original art based solely on feedback from the Critic.
+The Generator improves and advances through this process and ultimately learns how to generate images that pass as "real"art in the eyes of the Critic.